How do I install a GUI on my Amazon EC2 instance running Amazon Linux 2?

 3. Open the TigerVNC Viewer on your local computer.
 When asked for the VNC server hostname, enter localhost:1 and then connect to it.

 4. Enter the VNC password you set up in step 2 of the Install TigerVNC section.
-If an alert appears stating that the connection isn't secure, disregard that alert.
+If an alert appears stating that the connection isn't secure, disregard it.
 Although VNC data is unencrypted by default, you're accessing the VNC server using an encrypted SSH tunnel.

 Your MATE desktop environment appears.